microsoft/intelligence-toolkit/app/workflows/query_text_data/README.md

-# Question Answering
+# Query Text Data

-The **Question Answering** workflow generates intelligence reports from a collection of text documents.
+The **Query Text Data** workflow generates intelligence reports from a collection of text documents.

 ## How it works